 - More thorough moderation of advertisements for content that violates Facebook policies.

-- It needs to attract additional resources to create videos, photos, texts.
+- It needs to attract additional resources to create videos, photos, and texts.

 - Constant monitoring of comments and messages is required.